-- improve the simulated model of the robot in SimSpark, - publish the architecture and a version of SimSpark which can be used for simulation in SPL, - transfer results from simulation to the real robot (e.g., team behavior, navigation with potential field).
+- publish the architecture and a version of SimSpark which can be used for simulation in SPL, - transfer results from simulation to the real robot (e.g., team behavior, navigation with potential field).

 So far, we have developed walking gaits through evolutionary techniques in a simulated environment [6, 5].
 Reinforcement Learning was used for the development of dribbling skills in the 2D simulation [15], while Case Based Reasoning was used for strategic behavior [4, 2].
 BDI-techniques have been investigated for behavior control, e. g., in [1, 3].